 The Bone and Joint Center at Magee aims to make the joint replacement process as easy as possible for patients and families.

 The center includes doctors’ offices and a preoperative outpatient center on the hospital’s first floor.
 This makes access to treatment easier for people with joint pain or orthotics.

 It also offers valet parking and a concierge service to help reduce delays for arrivals and discharges at the hospital's entrance.

-The Bone and Joint Center's inpatient unit reinforces the user-friendly theory of PFCC, featuring:
+The Bone and Joint Center at Magee's inpatient unit reinforces the user-friendly theory of PCVS, featuring:

-After joint replacement surgery, patients stay in the Bone and Joint Center's wellness unit.
+After joint replacement surgery, patients stay in the Bone and Joint Center at Magee's wellness unit.

 Designed to provide a relaxed setting for patients and families, this inpatient unit includes:

 To learn more about the practice of patient- and family-centered care, see: